Danny Crossman: Coaching career

 Crossman began his coaching career at the U.S. Coast Guard Academy in 1993 where he coached the defensive backs and special teams.
 Crossman spent the years 2003–2009 as a member of the Carolina Panthers' coaching staff.
 He was the Panthers' special teams coordinator over his last 5 seasons with the team.
 Crossman was hired by the Detroit Lions in 2010 as special teams coordinator.
 On September 30, 2012, against the Lions, the Minnesota Vikings returned a kickoff and a punt for a touchdown for the first time in a single game in franchise history.

 On February 8, 2019, the Miami Dolphins announced Crossman as their special teams coordinator.
 He received an additional title of assistant head coach on March 11, 2021.
 On January 10, 2025, Crossman was fired by the Dolphins.

+On February 4, 2026, the Pittsburgh Steelers hired Crossman as their special teams coordinator under head coach Mike McCarthy.

 Personal life

 Crossman earned his bachelor's degree in business administration and communications from Pittsburgh in 1990.
 He and his wife, Susan, have a son, Kyle, and a daughter, Kaylie.